albertan017/LLM4Decompile/train/README.md

 ```

-## Simple demo on constructing the training data.
+## Simple demo on constructing the training data (Based on Objdump assembly).
 Note we use ExeBench as our final dataset.

 Before compiling, please clone the [AnghaBench](https://github.com/brenocfg/AnghaBench) dataset.